DongchengLuo/SLD-CKD-KG-LLM/README.md

 Final Clinical Scoring: Generate an interpretable clinical report detailing projected risk percentages (3, 5, 10, and 15-year horizons) and Combined Model Cutoffs.

-(Note: A live demo is available at https://lizzette-periproctic-nondefensibly.ngrok-free.dev using credentials reviewer / MASLD_CKD_KG_LLM)
+(Note: A live demo is available at https://lizzette-periproctic-nondefensibly.ngrok-free.dev)

 🧠 Part 2: Under the Hood (Modular Agent Pipeline)
 For developers and researchers performing batch processing or exploring Explainable AI (XAI), the pipeline is divided into specialized scripts.
 Each script contains a centralized configuration block at the top, allowing you to quickly map paths or environment variables for large-scale cohort execution.